ziming/laravel-crisp/README.md

 I hope through the examples below, you can see how much more convenient this brings for those of us who only have a single Crisp workspace.

+But 1st you need to create your plugin at the [Crisp Marketplace](https://marketplace.crisp.chat/) 1st.

+With that done, you may continue with the examples below.

 ```php
 // Official PHP Crisp SDK